zellwk/zellwk.com/src/posts/2020-12-23-moonlander.md

 ### Layer Change Keys

 Initially I added layer change keys to the bottom row, near the two corners.
-I thought it was a good idea because the bottom row are rarely accessed with norma because the bottom row
+I thought it was a good idea because the bottom row is rarely accessed.

 I discovered later that it was easy to trigger these keys accidentally when I tried to pressed keys on the first or second row.
-It changed my entire keyboard and messes up the typing.
+It changed my entire keyboard and messed up the typing.

 <figure role="figure">
   <img src="/images/2020/moonlander/layer-change.png" alt="My initial layer change keys.">